Boston Beer (SAM) Q2 2017 Results - Earnings Call Transcript

 In the second quarter, our depletion decline was primarily due to decreases in our Samuel Adams, Coney Island, and Angry Orchard brands that were only partially offset by increases in our Twisted Tea and Truly Spiked & Sparkling brands and a slight benefit from the timing of our fiscal quarter-end in relation to the Fourth of July holiday.
 We are encouraged by the improving total company depletion trends since the first quarter.
 Twisted Tea continues to grow distribution and pull, and Truly Spiked & Sparkling has developed as one of the leaders in the emerging segment of hard sparkling water.

-Most of our volume declines for the quarter resulted from the underperformance of our Samuel Adams brand, which, despite volume declines, showed sequential improvement relative to first quarter performance.
+Most of our volume declines for the quarter resulted from the underperformance of our Samuel Adams brands, which, despite volume declines, showed sequential improvement relative to first quarter performance.
 We are working to improve our Samuel Adams trends by focusing on sales execution, new messaging through media and point-of-sale and continued innovation.

 In the second quarter, we saw continued declines in the cider category and in our Angry Orchard brand, but we have maintained our high share of off-premise tracked channel and are focused on turning the category and brand trends around.